-The Headteacher will follow DFE guidance and the Local Authority's set procedures in any instance of suspension and/or exclusion.
-The governors will be kept fully informed of any temporary suspensions and any move to permanently exclude will be as a result of a decision taken by the governing body.
+The Headteacher will follow the LA's set procedures in any instance of suspension or exclusion.
+The governors will be kept fully informed of any temporary exclusions and any move to permanently exclude will be as a result of a decision taken by the governing body.